Onelightayear/Onelightayear.github.io/particle_tango.md

 You can now do the same thing to the momenta of N particles.
 Since we have three components to it, $p_x, p_y, p_z$ , this also gets us a 3N-dimensional space.

 You can also combine these spaces and get a 6N-dimensional **phase** space (3N coordinates $x_i, y_i,z_i$, and 3N momenta $p_x, p_y, p_z$).
 But what's for us in it?
 Every point in this space represents coordinates and momenta (velocity) of all of the particles at some point in time.
-We can now apply Newtonian mechanics to it and "let it go" - it will evolve in time accroding to any logic for velocity and coordinate change we put into it.
+We can now apply Newtonian mechanics to it and "let it go" - it will evolve in time according to any logic for velocity and coordinate change we put into it.

 Okay, now we have a point in this phase space.
-Let's call it a *micro*state - after all, it's an arrangement of particless that happens on a molecular level.
+Let's call it a *micro*state - after all, it's an arrangement of particles that happens on a molecular level.
 How can we get to the *macro*state - something we can see and measure?
 We could average over tons of microstates.
 This set of states is called a **statistical ensemble**.
 #### Calculation of properties
 Now, when we average properties over the ensemble, we are faced with the nature's heartless bitchiness.
 Only the simplest systems are averaged over easily.
 For others you often get some integrals over the functions which exact form is unknown...